showansimkhada/fin-act/guides/Linux.md

         </tr>
         <tr>
             <td>mkswap /dev/XXXX</td>
-            <td>If you have choose partition to create swap partition</td>
+            <td>If you have chosen partition to create a swap partition</td>
         </tr>
         <tr>
             <td>lsblk -f</td>
-            <td>Make sure all partition as listed as you have created for your LINUX system</td>
+            <td>Make sure all partitions as listed as you have created for your LINUX system</td>
         </tr>
     </body>
 </table>